Verlio-H/URCL-LSP/README.md

 ## Building

-This project uses cmake for compiling and installation.
+This project uses cmake for compilation and installation.

+To build:
-`cmake -S . -B build && sudo cmake --install build`
+`cmake -S . -B build && cmake --build build --parallel`

+To install:
+`cmake --install build`

+Installation requires elevated permissions (use sudo or on windows run the command prompt as administrator).

 ## Dependencies